Hugal31/yara-rust/yara-sys/README.md

 [![Documentation](https://docs.rs/yara-sys/badge.svg)](https://docs.rs/yara-sys)

 Native bindings for the [Yara library from VirusTotal](https://github.com/VirusTotal/yara).
-Only works with Yara 3.7-3.11 for now.
+Only works with Yara v3.8 to v3.11 for now.

-More documentation can be found on [the Yara's documentation](https://yara.readthedocs.io/en/v3.7.0/index.html).
+More documentation can be found on [the Yara's documentation](https://yara.readthedocs.io/en/v3.11.0/index.html).

 ## Features